- 1 Self-care for coaches and healers means taking care of yourself first

 Self-care.
 We all know we need it.
 But what exactly is it?
 Bubble baths and spa days?
 True self-care goes much deeper than that, especially for those of us who run our own business.

 Developing a self-care practice is beneficial for everyone, but especially important for coaches and healers.
 The more your work relies on your personal time and energy, the more self-care you need.

 But how do you discover the best self-care practice for you as a coach or healer?
 When it comes to self-care for coaches, the best practice is one based on your needs.

-Why self-care for coaches is important
+Why self-care is important for coaches, healers, and other “helpers”

 As a coach or healer, your work requires your time and energy.
 And, especially if you’re a highly sensitive or empath entrepreneur, you may have tendency to burnout easily.

 In order to serve your clients to the best of your ability, you want to be sure to take care of yourself.

 The whole point of practicing self-care for coaches and healers is so that you can maintain your energy so that you can show up powerfully and share your gifts.
 This means allowing you to rest and recuperate so you don’t experience burnout and fatigue.

 An effective self-care practice is one that gives you what you need in order to be of service to others.
 After all, you can’t help someone put on their oxygen mask if yours is nowhere to be found.